 Brian has had overall responsibility for Botero Development since 2007.
-He is an expert on neighborhood development, business district revitalization, historic renovation, and interior design.
+He is an expert on neighborhood development, business district revitalization, historic renovation, interior design, film distribution, and pinball.

 Previously, he led a 30 member team as the director of construction for Hawthorne Development, a Chicago-based condominium conversion company.
 Prior to that, he was a project manager at Ariba (FreeMarkets) in Pittsburgh.
 Brian earned a BS in Materials Science and Engineering from Carnegie Mellon University, where he received the Senior Leadership Award.
 He is on the Board of Bike Pittsburgh.

-Irwin joined Botero Development in 2015 and focuses on new project development, investor relationships, and strategic planning.
+Irwin joined Botero Development in 2015 and focuses on financing, new project development, and business operations.
+He is an expert on long-term investing, business district revitalization, experiential retail, and food system infrastructure.

 The Mysteries of Pittsburgh